Compliance and Remediation

 Bristol-Myers Squibb’s EHS and legal staff routinely interact with Potentially Responsible Parties, government agencies and community groups toward the common goal of providing cost-effective remediation that protects human health and the environment.

-Investigation/remediation projects were ongoing at the following Bristol-Myers Squibb operating facilities in 2011:
+Investigation/remediation projects were ongoing at the following Bristol-Myers Squibb locations in 2015:

 - Humacao, Puerto Rico